User guide

 Using CLI

-You must install DQX in the workspace before (see installation).
-As part of the installation, profiler workflow is installed.
-It can be run manually in the workspace UI or using the CLI as below.
+You can optionally install DQX in the workspace, see the Installation Guide.
+As part of the installation, a config, dashboards and profiler workflow is installed.
+The workflow can be run manually in the workspace UI or using the CLI as below.

 Run profiler workflow: